Call and Book Your Hotel Now!

-This open stretch of beach is pristine and great to enjoy some relaxed sunbathing but alas it has no facilities.
-So make sure to bring your own hats & mats, towels, sunblock and all other beach necessities.
+This open stretch of beach is pristine and great for enjoying some relaxed sunbathing, but alas it has no facilities.
+So make sure to bring your hats & mats, towels, sunblock and all other beach necessities.
 When the tide is down, take a nice long walk on the beach to enjoy stunning views of the Burj Al Arab.

 Look for Al Sufouh Beach (Secret Beach) located between the Burj Al Arab Hotel and The Palm Jumeirah - it's easy to miss this hidden gem!
-Amidst thick cover of 5-star hotels, the Black Palace is a quiet and private beach for all those looking for pure relaxation.
-Free of action packed dwellers, this white beach offer beautiful panoramic views of Palm Jumeirah and the Burj Al Arab.
+Amidst the thick cover of 5-star hotels, the Black Palace is a quiet and private beach for all those looking for pure relaxation.
+Free of action-packed dwellers, this white beach offers beautiful panoramic views of Palm Jumeirah and the Burj Al Arab.

 Marina Beach is situated in the Dubai Marina, which is constructed along the Persian Gulf shoreline.
 The development includes residential waterfront places, luxury resorts and other attractions.
-The beach is near the Jumeirah Beach Residence, spread over 1.7 kilometres.
+The beach is near the Jumeirah Beach Residence, spread over 1.7 km (1 mile).
 Many tourists flock to the beach since it is clean and offers a great ambience and few restaurants.
-The beach is great for a long walk or a swim in the crystal clear water.
+The beach is great for a long walk or swimming in crystal clear water.